• Evolution of ecological novelty

 About the lab

 Welcome to the Martin fish speciation lab!
-We are evolutionary biologists broadly interested in the ecology, evolution, and genomics of adaptive radiation in fishes.
-We use field experiments, natural history, population genomics, behavioral ecology, functional morphology, quantitative and functional genetics, and phylogenetic methods to dissect this process at the mesoevolutionary scale: rapid radiations of three or more species.
+We are evolutionary biologists broadly interested in the ecology, evolution, development, and genomics of adaptive radiation in fishes.
+We use field experiments, natural history, population genomics, behavioral ecology, functional morphology, quantitative and functional genetics, and phylogenetic methods to dissect this process at the mesoevolutionary scale: within rapid radiations of three or more species.

-We are primarily developing two tropical field systems for studying the origins of adaptive radiation: 1) Caribbean microendemic radiations of trophic specialist pupfishes and 2) Cameroon crater lake cichlids, famous as putative examples of sympatric speciation.
+We are primarily developing two tropical field systems for studying the origins of adaptive radiation:

 If you are intrigued by the speciation process, drawn to tropical field systems, and you have a particular thing about fish, I strongly encourage you to contact me!
 I am currently accepting PhD students through Integrative Biology at the University of California, Berkeley.